-- 1. Impact Fund Initial Application phase.
-Not required. - For the Impact Fund Post-Board Approval phase, all SF developments seeking funding from Minnesota Housing should download the 2015 Intended Methods Worksheet (Single Family Version) at the Minnesota Housing Building Standards web page. - a.
+- 1. Impact Fund Initial Application Phase.
+Not required. - 2.
+For the Impact Fund Pre-construction Phase, all SF developments seeking funding from Minnesota Housing should download the most recent Intended Methods Worksheet (Single Family Version) on the Minnesota Housing Building Standards webpage. - a.
 Provide project information (Project Name, Location, etc.). - b.
-Indicate the "Post-Board Approval" Submittal Phase on the top right of the first page. - c.
-Indicate "Construction Type." - d.
-For each Criteria, check either "Yes", "No", "Not Applicable" (N/A), or "Waiver Request" (WR) under the "Intent to Comply" columns.
-All applicable Mandatory Criteria must be included. - e.
-For each applicable and selected Criteria, provide and explanation under the "How Will Criteria Be Implemented?" column.
-Also include where each criteria items is documented by listing draw sheet number, specifications section number, or other. - f.
-If a waiver is being requested, it must be included on a separate Waiver Request Form available at Minnesota Housing Building Standards web page. - g.
-Borrower/Developer/Owner and the Architect of Record/Borrower's Architect must sign and date the "Initial Application Phase" certification. - 3.
-For the End of Construction/Construction Close-out phase, all SF developments must:
+Indicate "Construction Type" on the top right of the first page. - c.
+For each Criterion, check either "Yes," "No," "Not Applicable" (N/A), or "Waiver Request" (WR) under the "Intent to Comply" columns.
+All applicable Mandatory Criteria must be included. - d.
+For each applicable and selected Criterion, provide an explanation under the "How Will Criteria Be Implemented?" column.
+Also include where each Criteria item is documented by listing draw sheet number, specifications section number, or other. - e.
+If a waiver is being requested, it must be included on a separate Waiver Request Form available on Minnesota Housing Building Standards webpage. - f.
+Borrower/Developer/Owner and the Architect of Record/Borrower's Architect must sign and date the "Initial Application Phase" certification. - g.
+Submit the Intended Methods Worksheet to Minnesota Housing as a PDF. - 3.
+At the End of Construction/Construction Close-out Phase, all SF developments must: - a.
+Update the "Date Last Updated." - b.
+Update, revise and correct any as-built changes.